ch2isk4kos/frontend-masters-algo-course/00-basics/arrays.md

   0        ...
 N
 ```

+Traditional (static) arrays do not have a _.push_ (insert) or _.pop_ (remove) methods attached to it.</br>
+In legacy languages, there isn't even _.length_</br>

+You'd have to pass the length of the array as well as the pointer to the beginning in order to get back that result.</br>

-Below is a visualization of the underlying fundamentals of an array.
+Below is a visualization of the underlying fundamentals of an array.</br>

 ```ts
 // if const a = [] isn't an array, what is it?